synccomputingcode/client_tools/README.md

 # Databricks Tools

+These tools are not currently necessary to run the Autotuner for Databricks eventlogs.

 ## Retrieving your Databricks cluster eventlog

 `get_databrick_cluster_eventlog.sh` makes the appropriate Databricks CLI calls and combines the data into a single output file.